 15.06 - 2017.
-Category: News archive Saharawis won first round in conflict mineral cargo court caseA panel of judges in the High Court in Port Elizabeth, South Africa, judged this morning that the cargo on board the vessel NM Cherry Blossom is rightfully detained, and that a trial to determine its ownership is to take place.
+Category: Archive 2017 Saharawis won first round in conflict mineral cargo court caseA panel of judges in the High Court in Port Elizabeth, South Africa, judged this morning that the cargo on board the vessel NM Cherry Blossom is rightfully detained, and that a trial to determine its ownership is to take place.

 29.03 - 2015.
 Category: Archive 2015 NZ fertiliser importers defend their importsThe New Zealand Fertiliser Association, representing the controversial importing companies in New Zealand is quoted by national TV that they are "aware of what's happening in Western Sahara but that's no reason not to use phosphate rock from the area".

 Morocco occupies the major part of its neighbouring country, Western Sahara.
 Entering into business deals with Moroccan companies or authorities in the occupied territories gives an impression of political legitimacy to the occupation.
 It also gives job opportunities to Moroccan settlers and income to the Moroccan government.
 Western Sahara Resource Watch demands foreign companies leave Western Sahara until a solution to the conflict is found.